azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

     ![A Validation passed success message.](media/2019-03-20-15-18-30.png "Validation passed")

-### Task: Create a PowerBI account (optional)
+### Task: Create a Power BI account (optional)

-1. If you do not have a PowerBI account, navigate to [PowerBI sign up](https://powerbi.microsoft.com/) to create an account.
+1. If you do not have a Power BI account, navigate to [Power BI sign up](https://powerbi.microsoft.com/) to create an account.

 It may take 10+ minutes for the virtual machine to complete provisioning.